wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 for point-to-point routing or broadcasting, because events are routed based on the identity of the source and destination, instead of based on side of the bus a component is connected to.

+Link objects that represent connected ports are stored in data member `highNetPorts_` and `lowNetPorts_`, respectively, which correspond to the high ports and low ports in the configuration.
+Data member `linkIdMap_` maps the globally unique link ID to the link object, which must be one of the high or low links.
+Data member `nameMap_` maps component names at the other end of the link to the link ID (which can further be mapped to the link object using `linkIdMap_`).
+This table is also the routing table of the bus.
+When a request is received, the destination component's name is looked up in the table, and if found, the link object is retrieved using the link ID, after which the event is forwarded to the link object.